Azure/iotedge/edge-agent/README.md

 May be set to "iothubconnected" or "standalone".
 When set to "iothubconnected", the edge device twin is used as a configuration source for modules.
 When set to standalone, a file (`config.json`) is used as a configuration source for modules.
-`MMAConnectionString` must be set to a device connection string if `ConfigSource` is set to "iothubconnected".
+`DeviceConnectionString` must be set to a device connection string if `ConfigSource` is set to "iothubconnected".

 ### DockerLoggingDriver